ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 air_potential_temperature / (K)     (grid_latitude: 204; grid_longitude: 187)
 ```

-We can use **``slices_over``** to return one subcube for each coordinate value in a specified coordinate.
+We can use **`slices_over`** to return one subcube for each coordinate value in a specified coordinate.
 This helps us when trying to retrieve all the slices along a given cube dimension.

-For example, let`s consider retrieving all the slices over the time dimension (i.e. each time step in its own cube with a scalar time coordinate) using ``slices``.
-As per the above example, to achieve this using ``slices`` we would have to specify all the cube`s dimensions _except_ the time dimension.
+For example, let's consider retrieving all the slices over the time dimension (i.e. each time step in its own cube with a scalar time coordinate) using ``slices`.
+As per the above example, to achieve this using `slices` we would have to specify all the cube's dimensions _except_ the time dimension.

-Let`s take a look at ``slices_over`` providing this functionality:
+Let's take a look at `slices_over` providing this functionality:

 ```python
 fname = iris.sample_data_path('uk_hires.pp')